hattomhub/todolist-fullstack/README.md

-# Todolist - Fullstack Project
+# Todolist
-Todo List made with: PostgreSQL, Express, React, and Node.js
+Todo List made with Express and persistend on PostgreSQL

 ### Prerequisites